 Before attempting to service the pump, remove the pump casing drain plug (54) and drain the pump.
 Clean and reinstall the drain plug.
-The wear plate (53) and check valve (71) are easily accessible and may be serviced by removing the back cover assembly (60).
+The wear plate (53) is easily accessible and may be serviced by removing the back cover assembly (60).